Blog

 ADHD Coaching Tips for Workplace Success

-Impulsivity, emotional dysregulation, and rejection sensitivity can further exacerbate these challenges.
-Despite their skills, many individuals with ADHD struggle to find workplaces that effectively accommodate their needs, leading to frustration and setbacks in their careers.
+On top of that, impulsivity, emotional ups and downs, and sensitivity to criticism can make things even harder.
+Even with valuable skills, many people with ADHD struggle to find workplaces that truly support their needs, leading to frustration and career setbacks.

 ADHD in Adulthood: Key Insights and Strategies

-• Boredom: Quickly losing interest in tasks or projects.
+• Boredom: Losing interest in tasks or projects quickly, especially repetitive or unengaging work.

-• Forgetfulness: Struggling to remember tasks, responsibilities, or deadlines.
+• Forgetfulness: Finding it hard to remember tasks, deadlines, or responsibilities.

-• Impulsiveness: Making quick decisions or comments without considering consequences.
+• Impulsiveness: Making quick decisions or comments without fully considering the consequences.

-• Lack of relationship skills: Being overly blunt, interrupting often, or struggling with active listening.
+• Difficulty with workplace interactions: Being overly blunt, interrupting conversations, or struggling with active listening.

 Overcommitting and People-Pleasing in the Workplace